 It may also come as a surprise, but not all icebergs are snow white, many come in aquamarine color shades as varying as their shapes and sizes.
 Growing up in NL, I spent many summer days hiking the hills of Signal Hill and encountering these majestic chunks of ice, a truly awe inspiring and humbling experience.

 90% of icebergs seen off NL’s coastline originate from the West Greenland glaciers, with the remaining 10% arriving from Canada’s arctic glacial islands.

 Arctic icebergs vary in size ranging from a large piano called ‘growlers’ to the dimensions of a 10-story building (greater than 10 million tonnes).
 Icebergs about the size of a small house are called ‘bergy bits’.

-When Are The Best Times To See Icebergs?
+Best Times To View

-At these locales, you will most certainly be mesmerized by the daunting beauty of icebergs.
-All the while soaking up true NL outport hospitality amidst quaint, charming towns, villages and coves.
+The ideal NL spots for viewing icebergs are ‘around da bay’ (a colloquial term for rural NL).
+At these locales, you will most certainly be mesmerized by the daunting beauty of icebergs, all the while soaking up true NL outport hospitality amidst quaint, charming towns, villages, and coves.

 Check out Iceberg Finder, a real-time tracker of bergs along NL’s coast.